Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `action_rotate > [-z] <angle> [<guid>...]`

-Rotate component specified by <guid>. <angle> is a multiple of 15.
+Rotate component specified by &lt;guid&gt;. &lt;angle&gt; is a multiple of 15.

-If no <guid> provided then the mouse/selection will be used.
+If no &lt;guid&gt; provided then the mouse/selection will be used.

  -z = rotate around z axis instead.